callat-qcd/project_fkfpi/results/quasi_poly_optimized_priors/README.md

 ## Model Description
 These models only include polynomial fits (ie, no log terms).
+This collection contains a rather glaring error: in the su(2) isospin limit, these fits tend to $`F_K/F_\pi \rightarrow 0`$, not towards 1 as they should.

 These width of the priors were chosen by using empirical Bayes; the central values of the priors are set to 0.
 ```python